 MilK eyebrow serum

 For those whose eyebrows or eyelashes are in need of a boost, Milk Make-up’s highly popular Kush range has birthed a growth serum that nourishes hair for longer and fuller looking lashes and brows.

-Formulated with cannabis sativa seed extract, which conditions and strengthens hair, along with aloe, vitamin B5 and quinoa to support healthy hair, this 94 per cent natural formula is free from major nasties to prevent any skin or eye irritation and will support hair to grow like weeds.
+Formulated with cannabis sativa seed extract, which doesn’t contain CBD but conditions and strengthens hair all the same, the formula supports the growth of healthy hair, along with aloe, vitamin B5 and quinoa.
+This 94 per cent natural formula is free from major nasties to prevent any skin or eye irritation and will support hair to grow like weeds.

 Standard Dose oil

 There’s probably no better outlet for any and all CBD needs than Standard Dose, and for those looking to satisfy their CBD fix in its more standard oil format the New York-based retailer has just the thing.
 Since launching last year, Standard Dose has offered a curated selection of plant-based products that all responsibly sourced and produced with natural ingredients.

 Now, for the first time, the online retailers have channeled their expertise into their very own product- the Standard Dose Tincture.
 The unique formula is designed to adapt to an individual’s unique physical chemistry for effective stress and pain relief.
 Scentless and tasteless, the Tincture is ideal for use any time of day and beneficial addition to any wellness routine.

 Should you prefer to eat your sorrows away instead, the London-based CBD brand Apothem has teamed up with the eco-minded chocolate makers Land to create a vegan chocolate bar infused with CBD to take the edge off.